uwu/shelter/packages/lune/README.md

 To use CSS Modules, you simply need to set `cssModules` in the config file - see _Configuring Lune_.

-Then, you need to change your import from `import css from "./mystyles.scss"` to `import {css, classes} from "./mystyles.scss"`.
+Then, you need to change your import from `import css from "./mystyles.scss"` to `import classes from "./mystyles.scss"`.
 This _is_ an unorthodox way of doing CSS Modules, and it means existing IDE support won't work (due to this, this is under review), but other tools generally have another way to inject the css string!